josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/particles/complex_shapes.md

 @Image(source: "particle_emission_textures.png", alt: "Emission textures") {The available emission shape textures}

 All the data for complex particle emission shapes is stored in a set of textures.
 How many, depends on the type of emission shape you use.
-If you set the Shape property in the Emission Shape group on the particle process material to Points, you have access to 2 texture properties, the Point Texture and the Color Texture.
+If you set the `Shape` property in the `Emission Shape` group on the particle process material to `Points`, you have access to 2 texture properties, the `Point Texture` and the `Color Texture`.
-Set it to Directed Points and there is a third property called Normal Texture.
+Set it to `Directed Points` and there is a third property called `Normal Texture`.

-Point Texture contains all possible emission points that were generated in the previous step.
+`Point Texture` contains all possible emission points that were generated in the previous step.
 A point is randomly selected for every particle when it spawns.
-Normal Texture, if it exists, provides a direction vector at that same location.
+`Normal Texture`, if it exists, provides a direction vector at that same location.
-If the Color Texture property is also set, it provides color for the particle, sampled at the same location as the other two textures and modulating any other color that was set up on the process material.
+If the `Color Texture` property is also set, it provides color for the particle, sampled at the same location as the other two textures and modulating any other color that was set up on the process material.

-There is also the Point Count property that you can use to change the number of emission points at any time after creating the emission shape.
+There is also the `Point Count` property that you can use to change the number of emission points at any time after creating the emission shape.
 This includes dynamically at runtime while the playing the game.